optimaize/nameapi-client-java/README.md

 nameapi-client-java
 ===================

-Java Client for the NameAPI Web Service at https://www.nameapi.org
+Java Client for the NameAPI Web Services at https://www.nameapi.org

-There are functional tests (in test/functional) that demonstrate how to use this library.
+There are functional tests that demonstrate how to use this library.

-All you need to send requests is your own api key, get it from nameapi.org.
+All you need to send requests is your own api key which you can get from nameapi.org.

 This library requires at least Java 8.